RaheemKhan0/CampusHub-Back-End/README.md

    node dist/database/script/seed.js
    ```

-The seed script upserts the predefined server list from `src/database/script/seed-server-var.ts` so it can be re-run safely.
+`servers-seed` upserts the predefined server list from `src/database/script/seed-server-var.ts`, and `channels-seed` creates the default channel set for every `unimodules` server.
+Both scripts are idempotent, so you can rerun them safely.